 Stand Up Paddle Board Lessons in Southport

-SUP North’s instructors have been sharing our love for SUP for over seven years, so we’re very experienced at training new paddlers.
+SUP North’s instructors have been sharing our love for SUP for eight years, so we’re very experienced at educating and teaching new paddlers.
 Our mission is to introduce more people to this awesome water sport.
 We want you to love it as much as we do, so we only teach small groups and we use the best quality kit, including the latest inflatable all-round boards and lightweight carbon hybrid paddles, to ensure you have a great experience.

 A two hour introductory lesson with us on the safe waters of Southport Marine Lake will give you the skills and knowledge that you need to get you on your feet and paddling confidently.

 The first 25-30 minutes or so will be land-based and will cover the following –

 SUP origins and a little bit of history

 Remaining time is spent on the water learning to paddle on your knees, to stand and turn the board and looking at paddling techniques.
 There will be plenty of time to have a play and really find your feet – our aim is to send you away addicted!

 If you’re paddle boarding already, and want to improve your stroke technique, learn to move your feet on the board, tail turn, prepare for surf or learn race techniques, we can tailor the session to suit you.
 Please get in touch with your requirements and availability.